Alex Andrade: Career

-Elected Office
+Elected office

 Andrade is a Republican member of the Florida Legislature representing the state's 2nd House District, which includes parts of Escambia and Santa Rosa counties.
+Andrade was first elected to serve Florida House District 2 in 2018 at the age of 29.
+In 2020, 2022 and 2024, Andrade was reelected to the same office.

+In 2020, the Santa Rosa County Legislative Delegation voted to appoint Andrade as the Chair of the Santa Rosa County Delegation.
+Andrade continues to serve as the Chair of the Santa Rosa County Legislative Delegation as of 2023.
+In 2023, State Senator Doug Broxson nominated Andrade to serve as the Chair of the Escambia County Legislative Delegation as well.

-Andrade was first elected to serve Florida House District 2 in 2018.
-In 2020 and 2022 Andrade was reelected to the same office.
-Andrade currently serves as the Chair of the Infrastructure & Tourism Appropriations Subcommittee and as a member of the following committees: Appropriations Committee, Infrastructure Strategies Committee, Transportation & Modals Subcommittee, Joint Legislative Budget Commission, Rules Committee.
+Andrade currently serves as the Chair of the Infrastructure & Tourism Appropriations Subcommittee and as a member of the following committees: Appropriations Committee, Infrastructure Strategies Committee, Transportation & Modals Subcommittee, Joint Legislative Budget Commission, Rules Committee, and the Select Committee on Health Innovation.
 Andrade previously served a leadership role in the Education & Employment Committee, where he was the Republican whip for education policy.

 In 2020, Andrade was credited with renaming the Pensacola Bay Bridge after Gen. Daniel "Chappie" James Jr. after Rep. Mike Hill failed to pass the same proposal.

+In 2020, Andrade introduced a bill to reform Florida's alimony litigation process.
+In 2023, a similar bill was passed and signed by Governor DeSantis.

+In 2021, during a special session addressing the COVID vaccine mandates introduced by the Joe Biden administration, Andrade introduced a bill to remove the power of Florida's government to vaccinate individuals by force.
+Andrade was quoted as saying the purpose of the special session was to provide “a voice to people who feel powerless in the face of government overreach.”
+The bill became law in 2021.

 In February 2023, Andrade introduced a bill that would overhaul Florida's libel and defamation laws.
-The bill would reclassify any anonymous source quoted in a publication to "presumptively false" for the purpose of defamation lawsuits, and would remove journalists from protecting the identity of anonymous sources.
-The bill would also subject people who accuse another of discriminating based on "race, sex, sexual orientation, or gender identity" to legal action and a $35,000 fine if they cannot prove it in a court of law.
+The bill would reclassify any anonymous source quoted in a publication to "presumptively false" for the purpose of defamation lawsuits, and would prevent journalists from using a statutory privilege to avoid testifying in a lawsuit involving their own publication.
+The bill would also prevent people who accuse another of discriminating based on "race, sex, sexual orientation, or gender identity" from using a person's religious beliefs as evidence that someone engaged in discrimination.
 The Foundation for Individual Rights and Expression, a free speech advocacy group, sharply condemned Andrade's bill.

+In 2023, Andrade introduced a bill to prevent state resources from being used by diversity, equity and inclusion ("DEI") programs at Florida public universities and to eliminate DEI requirements from hiring and admission standards.
+The Foundation for Individual Rights and Expression describes DEI as a threat to free speech on college campuses.
+The bill became law in 2023.

+In 2023, the University of Florida Alumni Association named Andrade to its 40 Gators Under 40; a list of the 40 most outstanding alumni under 40 years old.